jkl1337/mactts/README.md

 [![GoDoc](https://godoc.org/github.com/jkl1337/mactts?status.png)](https://godoc.org/github.com/jkl1337/mactts)

 mactts is a small Golang wrapper for the Mac OSX Speech Synthesis Manager Carbon API.
-This was originally created for the production of TTS speech server demo.
+This was originally created for a TTS speech server demo and as a golang `http` exercise.
 While newer versions of Mac OSX ship with the typical Nuance Vocalizer® voices available from many places, there is no matching the utility of the original MacInTalk Pro voices.
-And when you need them and don't have a real Mac handy, what is one to do?
+When you need them and don't have a real Mac handy, what is one to do?

 Usage
 =====